 You can apply online for all of our research programmes.
 This page takes you through the process in four steps and outlines the information and documents you will need to do so.

-To locate the correct online application form, select your research area from the A-Z list of research opportunities.
+To locate the correct online application form, select your research area from the list of research degree subjects.
 You will then be able to select an online application form for your chosen research area.

 You should double-check entry requirements with the school or department in which you are applying to study, but in general you should hold a good first degree and a masters qualification (although this is not always essential).
 Relevant experience within the field may also be taken into account.
 If English is not your first language, take note of any English language requirements.
 The College’s standard requirement for English is IELTS 6.5 or equivalent.
 More details about language requirements can be found in the international students section.

-You can apply online in most cases – see below for the exceptions.
-To get to the online form, see the A-Z list of research opportunities.
+One you have fulfilled steps 1 and 2 above, you should apply online.
+To get to the online form, see the list of research degree subjects.
 Select your research area.
 You will then be able to select an online application form for your chosen research area.

 Generally each application should include the following:

 - Proof of English language ability for overseas applicants from non-English speaking countries